 Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here.
+This does not affect the right of all parents to apply and be considered for a place here:

-- High quality education through a culture of learning for all - Commitment to working with and for our community - Developing an understanding and commitment to sustainability
+- High quality education through a culture of learning for all - Commitment to working with and for our community - · Developing an understanding and commitment to sustainability

 Text like this is a link to further information, within this document or elsewhere.

-For explanatory notes, see Appendix A to the policy
+Key Information - for explanatory notes, see Appendix A

-Key Information
+Key Information - for explanatory r otes, s

 Policy consultation period 1 November 2020 to 8 January 2021

 Policy determined on 20 January 2021

 Policy contact name and position Kay Bishop, Senior Executive Assistant

-Amendments after determination -
+Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.

-Department for Education school number 878-2727
+Department for Education number 878-2727

 Age range 4 to 11

-Type of school Primary academy
+Type of school Academy primary school

 Admissions authority Ventrus Multi-Academy Trust

 Normal round intake Reception

-Published Admission Number 202 2-23 45
+Published Admission Number 45

-Priority for children to another sett The Park Community School 1
+Priority for children to another school The Park Community School

-Priority for children from another s No
+Priority for children from another set ting No

-Designated religious character 9 No
+Designated religious character No

-Admissions catchment area Yes - see Page 4
+Admissions catchment area Yes - see below

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes

-To be used if seeking priority for an exceptional need to attend this
+Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below

-school.
-Included below at Page 5

-Key Dates Normal round boliool. moladed bolow at rage b
+Key Dates Normal round

-When to apply 15 Novemb per 2021 to the National Closing Date which is 15 January 2022
+When to apply ovember 2021 to the National Closing Date of 15 January 2022

-Decision Ifer Date which is 19 April 2022
+Decision National Offer Date which is 19 April 2022

-When to appeal ay 2022 or from 20 days after the refusal, whichever is later 2
+When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later

+Deadline to submit appeal 31 May 2022

+Deadline to hear appeal 29 July 2022

 Key Dates In-Year admission

-When to apply from 1 Jun e 2022 for Year Groups 1 to 6
+1 June 2022 for Year Groups 1 to 6

-tember 2022 for Reception
+1 September 2022 for Reception

-Decision chool days of an application
+Decision within 10 school days of an application

-When to appeal chool days after refusal
+20 school days after refusal

-Contacts for further information

-Ventrus Multi-Academy Trust

-01392 256020 www.vent rus.ora.uk

-Devon School Admissions Service

-0345 155 1019 admissions@devon.gov.uk

-Devon County Council policies, information and admissions application forms

-devon.cc/admissionarrangements and devon.cc/admissions

-Clerk to the Independent School A ppeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team 0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families

-01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-The Education & Skills Funding Agency (ESFA)

-0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency
+Deadline to hear appeal withir n 30 school days of the form being submitted

+On the standard for the surface in forms at in the